Shelbyville, Kentucky: Recent history

-The agricultural community – principally producing corn, hemp, tobacco, wheat, pork, and beef – experienced a boom after the war.
+The agricultural community—principally producing corn, hemp, tobacco, wheat, pork, and beef—experienced a boom after the war.
 The Shelby Railroad Company connected the town to Anchorage in 1870, reaching the mainline of the Louisville, Cincinnati and Lexington Railroad.
-Downtown Shelbyville expanded and gained many large, ornate buildings, especially during the rebuilding following a large fire in 1909.
+Downtown Shelbyville expanded and gained many large, ornate buildings, especially when it rebuilt after a large fire in 1909.
 The oldest remaining banks were also organized during this time.
-The late 19th Century also saw a public water system, electricity, and libraries brought to the town.
+The late 19th century also saw a public water system, electricity, and libraries brought to the town.

-Following the Spanish–American War, 116 men from Shelbyville made up Company C of the 161st Regiment of Indiana Volunteer Infantry, which made up part of the occupation force in Cuba.
+After the Spanish–American War, 116 men from Shelbyville made up Company C of the 161st Regiment of Indiana Volunteer Infantry, part of the occupation force in Cuba.
 They were stationed at Camp Columbia just outside Havana from December 17, 1898, until March 29, 1899.

 In 1911, a mob of twenty men stormed the county jail and lynched three African Americans.
 One was convicted of murdering an African American woman and the other two accused of annoying white girls.

 Interstate 64 was built 2 mi south of the city in 1960 and helped the area become more industrialized; there are now three industrial parks on the west side of the city.
-The population increased from 4,525 in 1960 to over 10,000 by the year 2000.
+The population increased from 4,525 in 1960 to over 10,000 by 2000.

 Geography

-Shelbyville is located on U.S. 60 near the center of Shelby County and north of Interstate 64.
-According to the United States Census Bureau, the city has a total area of 7.6 sqmi, of which 7.6 sqmi is land and 0.1 sqmi (0.92%) is water.
+Shelbyville is on U.S. 60 near the center of Shelby County and north of Interstate 64.
+According to the United States Census Bureau, the city has an area of 7.6 sqmi, of which 7.6 sqmi is land and 0.1 sqmi (0.92%) is water.

-The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
+The area's climate is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Shelbyville has a humid subtropical climate, abbreviated Cfa on climate maps.
-On January 19, 1994, the temperature fell to −37 °F, which reading holds the record for Kentucky's lowest daily minimum.
+On January 19, 1994, the temperature fell to −37 °F, Kentucky's lowest temperature ever.